externalhost0/Mythril/README.md

 It aims to provide a easy to create and highly abstracted API for Vulkan, aswell as some bonus features described below.

 ### Features:
-* Render Graph implementation.
+* RenderGraph implementation.
-* [KINDA, MIGHT CHANGE] Shader reflection.
+* Automatic shader reflection.
+* Super easy uniform useability.
 * [NOT YET DONE] Tracy, profiles the rendering logic.
 Learn more about Tracy [here](https://github.com/wolfpld/tracy).